-Tip: You can choose to reset the active energy reading of an individual inlet or outlet only.
-See Inlet (on page 119) or Individual Outlet Pages (on page 130).
+Tip: You can choose to reset the active energy reading of an individual inlet only.
+See Inlet (on page 119).

-► To view total active energy and power on multi-inlet models:
+To view total active energy and power on multi-inlet models:

-If your PX2 is a multi-inlet model or an in-line monitor, a "Power" section for showing the data of total active energy and total active power is available on the PDU page.
+If your PX2 is a multi-inlet model, a "Power" section for showing the data of total active energy and total active power is available on the PDU page.